bigsk1/bigsk1.github.io/_posts/2024-01-22-Docker-Dev-Container.md

 Base Image: NVIDIA CUDA on Ubuntu

-    NVIDIA CUDA Toolkit: Your Docker image is based on an NVIDIA CUDA image (nvidia/cuda:12.3.1-devel-ubuntu22.04), which includes the CUDA Toolkit.
+-    NVIDIA CUDA Toolkit: Your Docker image is based on an NVIDIA CUDA image (nvidia/cuda:12.3.1-devel-ubuntu22.04), which includes the CUDA Toolkit.
 CUDA (Compute Unified Device Architecture) is a parallel computing platform and API model created by NVIDIA.
 It allows software developers to use a CUDA-enabled graphics processing unit (GPU) for general purpose processing (an approach termed GPGPU, General-Purpose computing on Graphics Processing Units).
-    Ubuntu 22.04: This is a Linux distribution based on Debian, known for its reliability and ease of use.
+-    Ubuntu 22.04: This is a Linux distribution based on Debian, known for its reliability and ease of use.
 It's a popular choice for development environments.

 Programming Languages and Tools

-    Python 3.11: A high-level, interpreted programming language known for its readability and wide range of applications in web development, data science, artificial intelligence, and more.
+-    Python 3.11: A high-level, interpreted programming language known for its readability and wide range of applications in web development, data science, artificial intelligence, and more.
-    Node.js: An open-source, cross-platform, back-end JavaScript runtime environment that executes JavaScript code outside a web browser.
+-    Node.js: An open-source, cross-platform, back-end JavaScript runtime environment that executes JavaScript code outside a web browser.
-    JupyterLab: An interactive development environment for Jupyter notebooks, code, and data.
+-    JupyterLab: An interactive development environment for Jupyter notebooks, code, and data.
 It's widely used in data science for its ease of plotting and data manipulation.

 Development Tools

-    Git: A distributed version-control system for tracking changes in source code during software development.
+-    Git: A distributed version-control system for tracking changes in source code during software development.
-    Curl: A command-line tool for transferring data with URLs, used in scripts or for testing APIs.
+-    Curl: A command-line tool for transferring data with URLs, used in scripts or for testing APIs.
-    Vim and Nano: Text editors in the Linux environment.
+-    Vim and Nano: Text editors in the Linux environment.
 Vim is known for its efficiency and powerful features, while Nano is appreciated for its simplicity.

 Additional Packages

-    Build-Essential: A package that includes compilers and libraries essential for compiling software.
+-    Build-Essential: A package that includes compilers and libraries essential for compiling software.
 It typically includes GCC/g++, make, and other utilities.
-    FFmpeg: A complete, cross-platform solution to record, convert, and stream audio and video.
+-    FFmpeg: A complete, cross-platform solution to record, convert, and stream audio and video.

 Configuration

-    Timezone Setting: You can set the timezone to your preferred region, which is important for logs, scheduled tasks, and time-sensitive applications.
+-    Timezone Setting: You can set the timezone to your preferred region, which is important for logs, scheduled tasks, and time-sensitive applications.

 Docker Container Features

-    Volume Mounting: The ability to mount a directory from your host machine to the Docker container, ensuring data persistence and easy file access.
+-    Volume Mounting: The ability to mount a directory from your host machine to the Docker container, ensuring data persistence and easy file access.
-    Port Mapping: Exposing specific ports for services like JupyterLab to be accessible from the host machine.
+-    Port Mapping: Exposing specific ports for services like JupyterLab to be accessible from the host machine.

-Overall
+## Dockerfile

 This Docker image provides a robust, isolated development environment with support for GPU-accelerated applications, making it ideal for a wide range of projects from web development to machine learning.
 With the inclusion of JupyterLab, it's also well-suited for interactive data exploration and analysis.